jmontleon/fedora-28-raspberry-pi/README.md

 ```
 yes "" | make oldconfig
 make dtbs
+cp arch/arm64/boot/dts/broadcom/bcm2837-rpi-3-b-plus.dtb /boot
 ```

-In practice this file does not change often, so generally speaking you can copy the dtb file from /boot/dtb-$(previous-kernel-ver) /boot/dtb.
+In practice this file does not change often, so generally speaking you can copy it to /boot/dtb for each new kernel installed.

 This can be handled automatically with a shutdown service file